vuejs/docs/src/guide/ssr/server.md

   )
   ```

-- we need to replace the `index.html` content with out server-side rendered application content:
+- we need to replace the `index.html` content with our server-side rendered application content:

   ```js
   // server.js